Budha: Planet

-The manuscripts of these texts exist in slightly different versions, present Budha's motion in the skies, but vary in their data, suggesting that the text were open and revised over their lives.
-The texts slightly disagree in their data, in their measurements of Budha's revolutions, apogee, epicycles, nodal longitudes, orbital inclination, and other parameters.
-For example, both Khandakhadyaka and Surya Siddhanta of Varaha state that Budha completes 17,937,000 revolutions on its own axis every 4,320,000 years, and had an apogee (aphelia) of 220 degrees in 499 CE; while another manuscript of Surya Siddhanta increases the revolutions by 60 to 17,937,060, and the apogee to 220 degrees and 26 seconds.
+Different manuscripts versions of these texts vary slightly in their measurements of Budha's revolutions, apogee, epicycles, nodal longitudes, orbital inclination, and other parameters.
+Scholars interpret these variations as evidence that the texts were revised over time.
+For example, both the Khandakhadyaka and one version of the Surya Siddhanta state that Budha completes 17,937,000 axial revolutions every 4,320,000 years, and had an apogee (aphelion) of 220 degrees in 499 CE.
+Another manuscript of Surya Siddhanta, however, increases the number revolutions by 60 to 17,937,060, and records the apogee to 220 degrees and 26 seconds.

-The 1st millennium CE Hindu scholars had estimated the time it took for sidereal revolutions of each planet including Budha, from their astronomical studies, with slightly different results: